Lü / The WandererFire on the Mountain

 FifthSix

 He shoots a pheasant.
 It drops with the first arrow.
-In the end this brings praise and high rank.
+In the end this brings both praise and office.

 Small Image